nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 | Fully connected 		| Outputs 29x1 										|
 | Fully connected 		| Outputs 1 (steering position normalized) 			|

+Visual depiction:

 ![Model][image9]

 #### 3. Creation of the Training Set & Training Process

-Training data was shuffled, augmented, and split into training and validation sets.
+Data sets were handled utilizing a generator function.
+This way data was processed during training, reducing memory requirements during training.
+Prior to training the data (actually lines of the log file) were split (model.py:108) 80/20 between the train and validation sets.
+Then, when first called, the generator function shuffled the data (model.py:125), and from there on out when each batch was called the data was augmented as described above.

-Before and after example 2:
+Before and after augmentation:

 ![Before][image3] ![After][image4]